Walter Hussey Burgh: Career

-Hussey Burgh was educated at Mr. Young's school in Abbey Street, Dublin, and then at the University of Dublin, where he graduated with a Bachelor of Arts in 1762; he was an accomplished classical scholar, and had some reputation as a poet.
+Hussey Burgh was educated at Mr. Young's school in Abbey Street, Dublin, and then at Trinity College Dublin, where he graduated with a Bachelor of Arts in 1762; he was an accomplished classical scholar, and had some reputation as a poet.
 After studying at the Temple, he was called to the Bar in 1769 and, within a few years, became one of its leaders: the speed of his rise to the top was described as unprecedented.
 He entered the Irish House of Commons in the same year, sitting first for Athy (1769–76) and later for the University of Dublin (1776–82).
 He was a member of the popular drinking club, the Monks of the Screw.

 In Parliament, he was a close associate of Henry Grattan, and a supporter of Grattan's "free trade" programme; he became legendary for his oratory in support of the Irish Patriot Party.
 At the same time, he prided himself on his independence of mind, preferring not to pledge support for any particular policy until he had examined its merits.
 He acquired, as his patron, Philip Tisdall (the immensely influential Attorney General for Ireland) who called him "the most promising of the rising young men".

-At Tisdall's request, Hussey Burgh was appointed Prime Serjeant (1777).
+At Tisdall's request, Hussey Burgh was appointed Prime Serjeant (1777) and made a member of the Privy Council of Ireland.
 He resigned the office in 1779, in protest at the continuing restrictions on free trade, after making his celebrated speech "England has sown her laws as dragon's teeth".
 Friends said that he was too independent to be happy as a Government spokesman: cynics said that his failure to get a peerage explained much of his dissatisfaction.
 After the removal of the restrictions, he agreed to accept office again and was re-appointed Prime Serjeant in June 1782.
 A month later, in July 1782 he was appointed Chief Baron of the Irish Exchequer, but he died the following year while holding the assizes in Armagh, reportedly from gaol fever.